myresidency/app/PRIVACY.md

 - Task completion status, due dates, priorities
 - Residency application progress tracking

-### Usage Data
-- Feature usage patterns, screen views (anonymized)
-- App interaction patterns

-### Device Information
-- Device model, OS version, app version
-- Information needed for compatibility and technical support

-## 3. How We Use Your Information
+## 3. How Your Information Is Used

-We use your information to:
+Your information is used locally on your device to:

 - Provide and maintain our residency tracking services
 - Send you important notifications and reminders
 - Generate reports and statistics about your progress
-- Improve and optimize app performance and user experience
+- Generate reports and statistics about your progress
-- Provide customer support when requested
+- Provide support when you reach out
-- Ensure data security and prevent fraud and unauthorized access
+- Maintain app security and integrity

 ## 4. Data Storage and Security

 **Local Storage**: All your data is stored locally on your device.
-We do not transmit your personal information to external servers unless you explicitly choose to create backups.
+We do not transmit your personal information to external servers.

 **Security Measures**: We implement industry-standard security measures to protect your data, including:
 - Encrypted local storage
-- Secure backup options
+- Encrypted backup files you create on your device
-- Regular security updates
+- Regular security updates when available

 ## 5. Data Retention

 Your data remains on your device until you choose to delete it or uninstall the app.
-If you create backups, those are retained according to your chosen backup provider's retention policies (e.g., Google Drive, iCloud).
+If you export or share backups, those files are managed by the destination you choose.

 We recommend reviewing your data periodically and deleting information you no longer need.